 If you cause an accident in a tort state, you must pay for any damage you’ve caused.
 Tort states require drivers to carry liability auto insurance to cover any injuries and damages they cause to someone after an accident.

-Keep reading to learn about tort states, tort insurance and no-fault insurance states.
+Learn about tort states, tort insurance and no-fault insurance states.

 Key Highlights